openeuler-mirror/docs/docs/en/docs/Installation/faqs.md

 /dev/mapper/openEuler-swap swap swap defaults 0 0
 ```

-## Failed to Reinstall openEuler When a Logical Volume Group That Cannot Be Activated Has Existed in openEuler
+## openEuler Fails to Be Reinstalled When an Unactivated Logical Volume Group Exists

 ### Symptom

-After a disk fails, openEuler fails to be reinstalled because a logical volume group that cannot be activated has existed in openEuler.
+After a disk fails, openEuler fails to be reinstalled because a logical volume group that cannot be activated exists in openEuler.

-### Possible Cause
+### Possible Causes

 During the installation of openEuler, a logical volume group cannot be activated.

-### Solution
+### Solutions

 Before reinstalling openEuler, restore the abnormal logical volume group to the normal status or clear it.
-The following uses an example:
+For example:

 -   Restore the logical volume group.
     1. Run the following command to clear the active status of the abnormal logical volume group to ensure that the error message "Can't open /dev/sdc exclusively mounted filesystem" is not displayed: